Religion in Libya: Religious liberties

 The Libyan constitution states that Islam is the state religion and that Sharia is the primary source of legislation.
 However, under sharia law, freedom of religion is guaranteed to Christians and Jews (including the right to govern familial matters such as divorce and inheritance) and discrimination on the basis of religion is prohibited.
 Religious minorities other than Christians and Jews are not granted the same religious freedom under Libyan law.
-Regarding conversion from one religion to another, there is no protection of the right to do so or explicit prohibition of conversion away from Islam or proselytizing.
+Regarding conversion from one religion to another, there is no protection of the right to do so or explicit prohibition of conversion away from Islam or proselytizing, however missionary work and conversion are effectively prohibited.
 Libyan law prohibits insulting Islam and the Islamic prophet Muhammad, as well as publications that aim to "change the fundamental principles of the constitution or the fundamental rules of the social structure."
 These laws are used to deter missionary work as well as the circulation of non-Islamic religious materials.